vaadin/maven-integration/archetypes/vaadin-archetype-application/src/main/resources/archetype-resources/README.md

 ========

 To compile the entire project, run "mvn install".

 To run the application, run "mvn jetty:run" and open http://localhost:8080/ .

-To develop the theme, simply update the relevant theme files and reload the application.
-Pre-compiling a theme eliminates automatic theme updates at runtime - see below for more information.

 Debugging client side code
   - run "mvn vaadin:run-codeserver" on a separate console while the application is running